-While we do not agree that there is a regulatory or licensing imbalance affecting infusion of investments in the telecom networks, TRAI's Question 3 asks whether OTT service providers may participate in infusing investment in the telecom networks.
-We underscore that requiring OTT service providers, who are already significantly contributing to global investment in telecommunications infrastructure (data centers, etc.), to contribute to universal service funds used for network infrastructure buildouts would cause damage to the entire digital ecosystem in a variety of ways:
+While we do not agree that there is a regulatory or licensing imbalance affecting infusion of investments in the telecom networks, we underscore that requiring OTT service providers, who are already significantly contributing to global investment in telecommunications infrastructure (data centers, etc.), to new regulations (e.g., to attain special licenses and/or to contribute to universal service funds used for network infrastructure buildouts) would cause damage to the entire digital ecosystem in a variety of ways:

-Such a requirement would inappropriately combine a TSP with an OTT service provider.
+Such a requirement would effectively, and inappropriately, combine a TSP with an OTT service provider.
 Telecommunications network operators and OTT application and service providers are fundamentally different; OTT application and service providers do not primarily engage in the business of providing broadband connectivity to an end-user (instead, they offer applications or services over that broadband pipe).